JohnyGQD/fitbit-shared-preferences/README.md

 ## Usage
 It's a super simple script, so I'll be brief there.

-Put the script in the commons folder, or wherever you want.
+Put the script in the common folder, or wherever you want.

 Import the script:
 ```javascript